All Episodes

 It's like a real deal.

-Like one a woodpecker would like.
+I want a woodpecker would likely.

 Like homemade, all that stuff.

-And what's absolutely crazy about that is like I never really believed in Ouija boards.
+And what's absolutely crazy about that is like, I never really believed in Ouija boards.

 But when you do it correctly, like with a witch, it is the most insane experience you've ever had.

-You put your fingers on this planchette, and I don't know if you ever seen a Ouija board, but there's a bunch of like letters and numbers all over this board, and it said that you know, you move this this planchette around and it spells things out.
+You put your fingers on this planchette, and I don't know if you've ever seen a Ouija board, but there's a bunch of like letters and numbers all over this board.

 But the feeling is so unlike anything you've ever felt before, where the wood gets pulled out from underneath your fingertips.

-Yeah, sorts, a magnetism.
+Like a magnet almost of sorts, a magnetism.

 I never believed in the Ouija board until doing it like correctly with professional Pythian priestess.

-And like I remember the first time we did it with her, like off camera, we were like, Did you do that?
+And like, I remember the first time we did it with her, like off camera, we were like, did you do that?

-He was like, No, like you definitely did that, and we were like, hell no, because like our fingers were going like it was crazy.
+And we're like, hell no, because like our fingers were going like it was crazy.

-It was like sometimes like yanking to like yes or no, or all around the board.
+It was like sometimes like yanking to like yes or no or all around the board.

 We're like, what is happening?

-Like, I don't I can't believe this.
+Like, I don't, I can't believe this.

-It's it's out of this world.
+It's, it's out of this world.

-Sack that's funny.
+No, that's definitely funny.

-And it's like, no.
+I was like, no.

 It was like, what do you want from us?